 - You can fire several cues at once. - The HTP levels in the cue will be mastered by the fader level; for example if you set the fader at 50% then all HTP levels will be 50% of their programmed values. - LTP channels are triggered as soon as the fader goes above 0%.
-If a fade time is programmed the LTP channels will start to fade; if there is no fade time they will snap to position (unless the cue is set to Mode 2; see the timings section 7.5 on page 156 for details of modes). - You can Flash the cue by pressing the grey flash button.
+If a fade time is programmed the LTP channels will start to fade; if there is no fade time they will snap to position (unless the cue is set to Mode 2; see the timings section 7.5 on page 164 for details of modes).

+- You can Flash the cue by pressing the grey flash button.
 You can Swop (solo) the cue by pressing the blue Swop button (all other active cues will turn off while the button is pressed).
 This assumes you haven't reassigned the function of the buttons using Key Profiles, see below. - You can Preload the cue by assigning the Preload function to the blue or grey buttons using Key Profiles.
 Preload sets the attributes of fixtures in the playback which are not currently active in any other playbacks.
 This is useful to avoid the fixtures visibly moving into position or changing colours or gobos when you raise the fader of the cue.
-To assign Preload, hold Avo Shift and press [Edit Key Profile], then press the button you want to

-- assign (also see section 12.3.4 on page 219.)
+To assign Preload, hold Avo Shift and press [Edit Key Profile], then press the button you want to assign (also see section 13.1.4 on page 235.)
 Note that this will assign the function to all buttons of the same type. - You can fire a one-shot cue with timings by assigning the Go function to one of the handle buttons using Key Profiles.
 This allows you to fire the cue without needing to hold down a button while the timing completes.
-You can also fire the cue again without needing to release it.
+You can also fire the cue again without needing to release it. - You can set playbacks to high priority if you do not want them to be overridden by other playbacks using the same fixtures.
+For example, if you have a couple of fixtures acting as a spotlight, but they are also programmed into some colour washes, you probably want the spotlight cue to take priority over the colour washes.
+See section 7.6.1 on page 169.